The tax forms for SMEs and the self-employed must be widely known by them, in order to comply with their tax obligations and not be penalised.

 How to file SME and self-employed tax returns

 Tax returns for SMEs and the self-employed must be filed on the correct date and within the deadline.
 Failure to do so will result in penalties from the Tax Administration.

-To avoid mistakes, you should rely on the advice of companies such as Imont Legal Services: true experts in tax law for SMEs and the self-employed.
+To avoid mistakes, you should rely on the advice of companies such as Imont Legal & Taxes: true experts in tax law for SMEs and the self-employed.
 Tax forms for SMEs and the self-employed should no longer be a problem for individuals and legal entities obliged to declare.